Qumulo/docs/administrator-guide/encryption-data-security/managing-encryption-at-rest.md

 </ul>
 {{site.data.alerts.end}}

-1. To configure the system to use a local key store, run the {% include qq.html command="encryption_set_key_store local" %}.
+1. To configure the system to use a local key store, run the {% include qq.html command="encryption_set_key_store" %} with the `local` subcommand.

 1. To confirm that the system is configured correctly, {% include qq.html command="encryption_get_status" %}.